Rayaq: Archaeology

 Rayaq North is a Shepherd Neolithic archaeological site located on either side of the main road, 500 m north of Rayaq.
 Flint tools were found there by Lorraine Copeland and Frank Skeels during a survey of 1965.
-Along with the Shepherd Neolithic series of blade-butts and end-scrapers, another series of large cores and flakes were found that Henri Fleisch considered similar to materials found at Serain and Fleywe that were of a confusing typology judged to be possibly Mousterian, Levalloiso-Mousterian or Heavy Neolithic.
+Along with the Shepherd Neolithic series of blade-butts and end-scrapers, another series of large cores and flakes were found that Henri Fleisch considered similar to materials found at Serain and Fleywe.
+They are thought to be Mousterian, Levalloiso-Mousterian or Heavy Neolithic.